SontakkeShailesh/UFinance/README.md

-About
+UFinance - Income and Expense Tracker
-This project tracks income and expenses and provides a detailed history of both.
-It is built using Java, MySQL, Spring Boot, and Spring Data JPA.
-The entire codebase has been developed exclusively by Shailesh [me] and the source code is not available anywhere else.
+A comprehensive application designed to track income and expenses, providing users with a detailed transaction history.
+This project was developed entirely by me, Shailesh, and is built using Java, MySQL, Spring Boot, and Spring Data JPA.
+The source code is proprietary and has not been published or made available elsewhere.

 ![image](https://github.com/user-attachments/assets/d3c520f5-0d78-4333-8273-27cc5afbfadd)